streamsets/datacollector-edge-oss/README.md

     $ docker build -t streamsets/dataextractor .

-This will fetch the golang base image from Docker Hub, copy the package source to it, build the package inside it, and tag the resulting image as dataextractor.
+This will fetch the alpine base image from Docker Hub, copy the already built package (linux/amd64), and tag the resulting image as streamsets/dataextractor.

 To run a container from the resulting image: